-In addition to sanctions imposed by the University for violating the Alcohol Use Policy and the Drug Abuse Policy, a student may be subject to regulations of civil authorities.
+In addition to sanctions imposed by UNT Dallas for violating the Alcohol Use Policy and the Drug Abuse Policy, a student may be subject to regulations of civil authorities.
 Various local, state, and federal regulations prohibit the illegal use, possession and distribution of illicit drugs and alcohol.
 Penalties for violation of such statutes vary depending on the type of drug, the amount of the drug involved, the type of violation, and in the case of alcohol, the age of the individual involved.
-The University prohibits the unlawful possession, use, manufacture or distribution of illicit drugs or inhalants on university property or at university sponsored activities.
-The university also prohibits the use or unlawful possession of alcoholic beverages by faculty and staff on campus.
-The use or possession of alcoholic beverages in all instructional settings including those remote to campus is prohibited.
+UNT Dallas prohibits the unlawful possession, use, manufacture or distribution of illicit drugs or inhalants on UNT Dallas property or at UNT Dallas sponsored activities.
+UNT Dallas also prohibits the use or unlawful possession of alcoholic beverages by faculty and staff on campus.
+The use or possession of alcoholic beverages in all instructional settings, including those remote to campus, is prohibited.